These regulations are made under the

 The Regulations were remade in 2017 with only minor changes made to the 2007 Regulations.
 The most significant change was the inclusion o penalties associated offences under EMPCA, the Land Use Planning Approvals Act 1993 (LUPAA) and the Plastic Shopping Bags Ban Act 2013 (See Schedules 2 and 3).

-regulations are available online at Tasmania’s The Law website.
+regulations are available online at the Tasmanian Legislation website.

 Provisions of the General Regulations include: